algolia/kubernetes-hands-on/README.md

 * **(k8s) master**

-The Master is responsible for managing the cluster.
-The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.
+The *master* is responsible for managing the cluster.
+It coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.

-k8s master automatically handles scheduling your services across the Nodes in the cluster.
-The Master’s automatic scheduling takes into account the available resources on each Node.
+A k8s master automatically handles the scheduling of your services across nodes in the cluster.
+The master’s automatic scheduling takes the available resources of each node into account.

-* **(k8s) node**

-A node is a worker machine in k8s.

-A worker machine may be a VM or physical machine, depending on the cluster.
-It has the Services necessary to run the services and is managed by the master components.
-The Services on a node include Docker, `kubelet` and `kube-proxy`.

-## The base building block: `pod`
+## The base building block: pods

 See the dedicated [README](05-pods).

-## Naming things: `label` and `annotation`
+## Naming things: labels and annotations

 See the dedicated [README](06-label-annotation).

-## Deploying my first application: `deployment`
+## Deploying my first application: deployment

 See the dedicated [README](07-deployment).

-## Accessing my first application: `service`
+## Accessing my first application: service

 See the dedicated [README](08-service).

-## Running a background process: `cronjob`
+## Running a background process: cronjobs

 See the dedicated [README](09-cronjob).